fxchen/frankc/2014 May/habits.md

 - I will lose 10 lbs this year.

 ![88% of those who create new year's habits do not follow through](https://farm3.staticflickr.com/2182/2328737233_9cd46fe0f2_b.jpg)
+88% of those who create new year's habits do not follow through

 Many of these resolutions fail in the absense of a habit.